Conspiracy Theories Keep Polio Alive

 Ali Guda Takai, a WHO doctor, explains the logic: "What is happening in the Middle East has aggravated the situation.
 If America is fighting people in the Middle East, the conclusion is that they are fighting Muslims."
 Indeed, the number of polio cases has increased sharply with the wars in Afghanistan and Iraq: 9 in 2001, 54 in 2002 and 74 in the first 11 months of 2003.

 The source of the problem lies with the doctors, imams, political leaders and professors who endorse the conspiracy theory.
-They are led by Ibrahim Datti Ahmed, a physician and president of Nigeria's Supreme Council for Sharia Law.
-Ahmed, 68, says of Americans, "They are the worst criminals on Earth to sterilize children for life.
+They are led by Ibrahim Datti Ahmed, 68, whom the article quotes as saying of Americans, "They are the worst criminals on Earth to sterilize children for life.
 Even Hitler was not as evil as that."

 Feb.
 26, 2004 update: Ibrahim Shekarau, governor of Kano, one of the three Nigerian states refusing the polio vaccine, justified this decision on the following brilliant grounds: "it is a lesser of two evils to sacrifice two, three, four, five, even ten children [to polio] than allow hundreds of thousands or possibly millions of girl-children likely to be rendered infertile."